bjpcorp/GTheme/README.md

 # GTheme
-Collection of custom svg icons for themes in [The Gramps Project](https://github.com/gramps-project/gramps) Geneology Software.
+Collection of default and custom svg icons for themes in [The Gramps Project](https://github.com/gramps-project/gramps) Geneology Software.

 ## Description